Matchless (pleasure yacht)

-The Matchless was a British pleasure yacht which sank in Morecambe Bay, off north west England, in 1894 with the loss of 25 lives.
+The Matchless was a British sailing boat which sank in Morecambe Bay, off north west England, in 1894 with the loss of 25 lives.

 Boat

 The Matchless was a Lancashire nobby sailing boat, used for fishing in winter and for pleasure trips in summer.
 It was 33 ft long, of tonnage about 5 tons, and had mainsail, foresail, topsail and jib.
 It had been built by a Mr Woodhouse in Overton in 1877.
 On the day of the disaster, as was usual except in rough weather, it was operated by a single boatman, its owner Samuel Houghton, aged 54 and an experienced skipper.

 Sinking

 On 3 September 1894, Houghton and 33 passengers left Morecambe to sail to Grange-over-Sands.
 Off Jenny Brown's Point, Silverdale, the vessel was caught in a strong gust of wind and capsized.
 Accompanying boats rescued Houghton and eight passengers; 25 passengers died.
 Bodies were recovered from a wide area of the bay, as far as Ulverston, the last being found at Grange-over-Sands on 14 January 1895.

 The dead were holidaymakers, from the industrial towns of Lancashire and Yorkshire: the largest number being twelve from Burnley.